TheLearneer/ioe.santoshb.com.np/contents/programs/BCE.md

 <!--
 ## Institues
-Institues offering the course for this facult go here...
+Institues offering the course for this faculty go here...
 Might use the dynamic vue rendering for this...
 -->